tablelandnetwork/docs/specs/sql/README.md

 In general, any (set of) statement(s) processed by the parser should be encoded such that,

--   All SQL language components are specified using lower case ASCII characters,
+-   All SQL language components are specified using lowercase ASCII characters,
 -   The execution of the (set of) statement(s) after encoding is *equivalent* to the original set of statements, and